evandisoft/RedOnion/README.md

 ## Current Features:
 1. Repl/Editor with intellisense.
 1. Scripting engines that can interact with Classes from any loaded CLR assembly.
-1. Lua scripting engine called Kerbalua uses MoonSharp to interact with the CLR.
+1. Lua scripting engine called Kerbalua that uses a slightly modified version of MoonSharp.
-1. Powerful custom language/engine (RedOnionScript) built by Lukáš Fireš also interacts with CLR.
+1. Powerful custom language/engine (RedOnionScript) built by Lukáš Fireš.
 1. API's for doing things more easily or more safely, including Autopilot API, UI api, and more.

 ## Goals: